 Since the first case of coronavirus was detected in China’s Wuhan province six months back, nearly a million people across globe have since lost their lives to the pandemic.
 Various drugs have been touted as a cure for COVID-19, but to date, there are no specific vaccines or medicines for COVID-19.
 Treatments are under investigation, and will be tested through clinical trials.

-We take a look at the drugs which are being used in for the treatment of COVID-19.
+We take a look at the drugs which are being used in for the COVID-19 treatment.
 None of them is proven treatments; most are still undergoing clinical trials or studies and have been approved for “emergency use” or as an “off-label” drug during the pandemic.

 Approved as a treatment in mild cases and as prophylactic.